Division of Dance

 DNCE 5023.
 Methods of Research in Dance.
 The role and tools of research in dance.
 Types of strategies and investigative techniques with focus on qualitative research.
 Three lecture hours a week.
 Credit: Three hours.

 DNCE 5101.
-Dance Performance/Choreography.
+Dance Performance.
 Participation in the choreographic, performance, and/or production aspects of dance concerts.
 May be repeated for additional credit.
 Prerequisite: Dance major or permission of instructor.
 Four studio hours a week.
 Credit: One hour.

 DNCE 5211.
 Workshop in Dance.
 Enrichment experiences in dance with distinguished guest artists: technique, performance, or choreography.
 May be repeated for additional credit.
 Credit: One hours.